natmegsweden/meeg_course_mne/README.md

 * Lau M. Andersen, CFIN, Aarhus University (www.laumollerandersen.org/).
 * Robert Oostenveld, Donders Institute for Brain, Cognition and Behaviour, Radboud University.

+The attempt to port the tutorials to MNE-Python was done by Andreas Gerhardsson

-If you discover errors in the tutorials, code that won't run, or similar, please post your errors to: mikkel.vinding@ki.se
+If you discover errors in the tutorials, code that won't run, or similar, please post your errors to: andreas.gerhardsson@ki.se